How your buyer persona is at the heart of your marketing strategy

 This is as true in the legal services sector as any other.
 Whether through targeting the sort of media and social media the target market tends to consume, or understanding their specific characteristics, it is possible to understand lots of things that are likely to be true of the people to whom you are aiming our content, email, pay-per-click and other marketing.

 Central to this is the concept of a buyer persona.
-This is a semi-fictional representation of the kind of person you wish to market to.
+This is a representation of the kind of person you wish to market to.
 They will have various personal and demographic characteristics that will typically be true of the people at whom your marketing efforts are designed to appeal.

 The parts that make up the persona are many, and some may be more important than others.
 They can include age, sex, profession and how long they have been pursuing a particular career, income, geographical location, education level and much else.
 The importance of some services or products may matter more to some indicators than others.